NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

-**TESTING THE FILTER:**
+**QUICK START:**

 --------------------------

-The website *[filterblade.xyz](http://www.filterblade.xyz)* is a user-friendly way to install, simulate and (if you want to) modify the filter and is my recommendation.
-You can do the following things there
+The website *[filterblade.xyz](http://www.filterblade.xyz)* is the user-friendly and recommended way to download, install and simulate (lootsimulator!) the filter.

+You can also modify it, without any code knowledge and merge changes you've made with the latest filter version.

 --------------------------